-U.K. considering joining U.S. airline electronics ban
+U.K. bans laptops, other electronic devices on some flights from Mideast

-The United Kingdom could follow the United States in preventing passengers on flights from some countries in the Middle East and Africa from carrying devices such as laptops and tablets in the cabin, government sources said Tuesday.
+The United Kingdom has followed the United States in preventing passengers on flights from some countries in the Middle East and Africa from carrying devices such as laptops and tablets in the cabin.

+The restrictions affect 14 airlines, six of which are based in the U.K. As in the U.S., the ban covers any electronic devices larger than a typical smartphone.

+"The additional security measures may cause some disruption for passengers and flights, and we understand the frustration that will cause, but our top priority will always be to maintain the safety of British nationals," the government said in a statement.

+The U.S. and U.K. regulations will affect different points of departure.
+The new restrictions on direct flights to the U.K. include flights from Turkey, Lebanon, Jordan, Egypt, Tunisia and Saudi Arabia.

+But some airports covered by the U.S. ban -- Abu Dhabi and Dubai (UAE), Doha (Qatar), Kuwait City and Casablanca (Morocco) -- are not affected by the U.K. restrictions.

-Prime Minister Theresa May is privy to the same information and intelligence as U.S. officials, a Downing Street source told CNN.
+Prime Minister Theresa May is privy to the same information and intelligence as U.S. officials, a government source told CNN before the restrictions were announced.
 She has discussed security several times with U.S. officials over the past few weeks, the source said.

+"We have been in close touch with the Americans to fully understand their position," the U.K. government said in a statement.

 The Trump administration has ordered nine airlines flying from 10 airports in the Middle East and Africa to stop passengers from bringing most types of electronic devices into the cabin for U.S.-bound flights.
 Instead, they'll have to check them in.